Makli Necropolis: Etymology

 The site, and nearby hills, are said to derive their name from a legend in which a Hajj pilgrim stopped at the site and erupted into spiritual ecstasy, declaring the site to be Makkah for him.
 The Sufi saint Sheikh Hamad Jamali is then said to have named the site "Makli", or "Little Makkah", after hearing the story of the pilgrim.

+However, historical evidences does not confirm this.
+Historian, Ali Ahmad Brohi suggests that the name "Makli" originates from the ancient Mahakali (Maa Kali) temple, dismissing alternative theories as unconvincing.
+According to Brohi, the tomb of Jam Nizamuddin II features stones resembling those of an ancient temple.

 History

 The Sufi saint, poet and scholar Shaikh Jamali established a khanqah, or Sufi gathering site, at Makli and was eventually buried there.
 The 14th century Samma ruler, Jam Tamachi, venerated the saint and wished to be interred near the saint, beginning the tradition of using Makli as a funerary site.

-The site rose to prominence as a major funerary site during under the rule of the Samma dynasty, who had made their capital near Thatta.
+The site rose to prominence as a major funerary site during the rule of the Samma dynasty, who had made their capital near Thatta.

 The most architecturally significant tombs at the site date from around the time of the Mughal era, between 1570 and 1640 CE.